Rock Chalk, Jayhawk: History

 Kansas troops used it in the Philippine–American War in 1899, the Boxer Rebellion, and World War II.
 In the 1911 Border War football game, over 1,000 fans gathered in downtown Lawrence to listen to a "broadcast" of the game by telegraph and participated in cheers including the Rock Chalk.

 In the 1920 Summer Olympics, Albert I of Belgium asked for a typical American college yell, and gathered athletes replied with the chant.

-Former United States President Theodore Roosevelt called the Rock Chalk chant the best college chant he ever heard.
+Former United States President Theodore Roosevelt reportedly called the Rock Chalk chant the best college chant he ever heard.

 Usage

 It is best known as being loudly chanted at basketball games at Allen Fieldhouse and football games at University of Kansas Memorial Stadium.
 During pregame, the refrain of "Rock chalk...
 Jay-Hawk...
 KU," is repeated twice slowly, and then three times quickly.
 It is usually preceded by the Kansas alma mater "Crimson and the Blue,” and followed by the fight song, "I'm a Jayhawk.”
 Since the early 1990s, Kansas fans have been known to do the slow repetition of "Rock chalk...
 Jay-Hawk...
 KU" when the Jayhawks are believed to be safely ahead, and victory is guaranteed.